Skip To Main Content

 Bryce Andonian - 2021 Junior World Bronze Medalist, 70-kilograms

-One of the most entertaining wrestlers the NCAA has ever seen, Bryce Andonian had his breakthrough season in 2021 ignited by a junior world bronze medal in Ufa, Russia.
+One of the most entertaining wrestlers the NCAA has ever seen, Bryce Andonian had his breakthrough season in 2021 ignited by a junior world bronze performance in Ufa, Russia.
 Andonian would drop his first bout at the championship to eventual champion Erfan Mohammad Elahi (IRI) but would win his two repechage matches to secure bronze in his first international tournament and bring another world medal back to Blacksburg.

 Jenna Burkert - 2021 Senior World Bronze Medalist, 55-kilograms